 We introduced EauDeQN, an algorithm capable of pruning the neural networks' weights at the agent's learning pace.
 As opposed to current approaches, the final level of sparsity is discovered by the algorithm.
 These capabilities are achieved by combining DistillQN (also introduced in this work) with AdaQN~\citep{vincent2024adaqn}.
 We demonstrated that EauDeQN yields high final sparsity levels while keeping performances close to its dense counterpart in a wide variety of problems.

-\textbf{Limitations} Similarly to AdaQN, EauDeQN requires additional time and memory during training.
+\textbf{Limitations} EauDeQN requires additional time and memory during training.
 This is a usual drawback of dense-to-sparse approaches~\citep{graesser2022state}.
-Nonetheless, those additional requirements remain reasonable as quantified in Table~\ref{T:training_time_memory}.
-Another limitation of our work concerns the actor-critic framework.
-Our algorithm focuses on pruning the critic only.
+Importantly, Table~\ref{T:training_time_memory} testifies that training PolyPruneQN with only $2$ different final sparsity levels requires significantly more resources than a single EauDeQN training.
+Another limitation of our work concerns the actor-critic framework, as it only focuses on pruning the critic.
 Nonetheless, it is usually the network of the critic that requires a larger amount of parameters~\citep{NEURIPS2020_cceff8fa, kostrikov2021offline, graesser2022state, bhatt2019crossq}.
 Future work could investigate pruning the actor with a simple hand-designed pruning schedule, as done in \citet{xu2024novel}, while using EauDeQN to prune the critic.